coatless/quarto-webr/README.md

   - webr
 ---

-This is a webr-enabled code cell in a Quarto HTML document.
+This is a webR-enabled code cell in a Quarto HTML document.

 ```{webr-r}
 fit = lm(mpg ~ am, data = mtcars)